What are Odours?

 A distinction has to be made between the acceptability and the hedonic tone of an odour.
 When an odour is evaluated in the laboratory for its hedonic tone in the neutral context of an olfactometric presentation, the panellist is exposed to a controlled stimulus in terms of intensity and duration.
 The degree of pleasantness or unpleasantness is determined by each panellist's experience and emotional associations.

 Although Intensity, Concentration, Character and Hedonic tone are intrinsic properties of the odours, there are other important parameters related with this sensation that have a certain importance, sometimes a neat one.
-For example the persistence of an odour is related to the amount of time that this odour stays in the environment.
+For example the persistence of an odour is related to the change in the odour intensity when diluting an odour.
 The frequency of an odour is the percentage in time that is possible to detect this odour in the atmosphere.
 For example the German norm VDI 3940 defines the odour frequency as the percentage of odour hours in a year, defining the percentage odour time as the ratio between the time fractions that an assessor is able to recognise an odour and the total measurement duration.

 - (1) http://www.epa.nsw.gov.au/mao/odourcontrol.htm